 I restricted their interactions to outside for a few weeks, under my supervision, being careful to make sure I was feeling relaxed at these times.
 Eventually they were comfortable playing with each other again.

-The learning reminds me of a quote
+It reminded me of a quote

 I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel